-Both internal and external insulation are great at keeping your home warmer, lowering your heating bills which in turn cuts carbon emissions.
-However, both solutions have a different impact on your home, which is explained in the following section.
+Both internal and external insulation are great at keeping your home warmer, lowering your heating bills and cutting carbon emissions.
+However, both solutions have a different impact on your home, which is explained in the following section:

-- No aesthetic changes to the outdoor appearance of your home
+- No aesthetic change to the outside of your home

-- Works well when the home its self is going through a process of internal renovation
+- Works well when the home itself is going through a process of internal renovation

-- It will reduce the room you have in the living areas by up to 10cm (Estimated the thickness of material can be up to 100mm)
+- Will reduce the room you have in the living areas by up to 10cm, depending on the materials used

-- Won’t necessarily get rid of any damp problems, which need to be tackled properly
+- Won’t necessarily get rid of any damp problems, which need to be tackled separately

 Advantages of solid wall insulation